 The Chairman of the Board of Directors and the Board of Directors are assisted in their work by three committees: the Audit Committee, the Compensation & Nomination Committee and the Corporate Sustainability Committee.
 The Board of Directors may decide at any time - through a majority decision - to set up further committees.
 Until that time, all other tasks of the Board of Directors will continue to be performed by the whole Board of Directors.
-The committees meet upon the invitation by their chairman as often as business requires, usually immediately before or after an ordinary meeting of the Board of Directors apply mutatis mutandis to the meetings of the committees.
+The committees meet upon the invitation by their chairman as often as business requires, usually immediately before or after an ordinary meeting of the Board of Directors.
+Otherwise, the rules applicable to the Board of Directors apply mutatis mutandis to the meetings of the committees.